"We think happiness is what we get when attachment gets what it wants. Buddha says happiness is what we get when we give up attachment."

 “People are so moved by the experience; it always amazes me.
 Going to these holy places touches people deeply, transforms them,” says Ven.
 Robina.

-The pilgrimages are organized by Effie Fletcher via her organization Dharma Journeys.
-In 13 years Effie has helped bring in over $100,000 to support Ven.
+The India & Nepal, and Tibet pilgrimages are organized by Effie Fletcher via her organization Dharma Journeys.
+Effie has helped bring in over $100,000 to support FPMT and Ven.
 Robina's work.

 “The idea originally came from former Tse Chen Ling director Peggy Bennington," says Ven.
 Robina. "'A good way to raise funds,' she said.
 I asked Effie if she’d like to run them.
 She didn’t hesitate!”